Helmut Willke

-Helmut Willke (born 30 May 1945 in Tailfingen) is a German sociologist who studies the effect of globalization on modern society.
+Helmut Willke (30 May 1945 – 15 January 2024) was a German sociologist who studied the effect of globalization on modern society.
 He coined the term Atopia to denote a society that exists without borders, with no national identity.
-He is currently professor at Zeppelin University in Friedrichshafen, Germany.
+He was professor at Zeppelin University in Friedrichshafen, Germany.

-Helmut Willke has been teaching planning and decision theory since 1983 in the University of Bielefeld’s department of sociology, and state theory and global governance since 2002.
-He also holds visiting professorships in Washington, D.C., Geneva and Vienna.
+Helmut Willke has been teaching planning and decision theory since 1983 in the University of Bielefeld's department of sociology, and state theory and global governance since 2002.
+He also held visiting professorships in Washington, D.C., Geneva and Vienna.

 His main areas of interest and praxis are in systems theory, state theory, global governance and global regime building; organizational development, systems dynamics and systems guidance; and knowledge management (introduction, instruments, strategies).
 He participated in Social Trends Institute's Experts Meeting "Family Policies in the Western Countries".
+Willke was born in Tailfingen on 30 May 1945, and died in Cologne on 15 January 2024, at the age of 78.